An Org-mode Workflow for Task Management

 1.4 Reduce Decision Making Of What To Do Next

 The system should suggest to the user what to do next so that the user can reserve the will power to the real task.
 This also avoids skipping hard tasks with easy tasks unconsciously.

 2 The Definitions

-Each Org-Mode user could define their own set of TODO keywords and use scheduled dates and deadlines differently.
+Each Org-mode user could define their own set of TODO keywords and use scheduled dates and deadlines differently.
 For example, some people use only two TODO keywords, “TODO” and “DONE”, while some use more.
 Some people set “scheduled dates” to all the tasks while some people set it to some of the tasks.
-These nuances could result in a very different workflow, although they are using the same Org-Mode.
+These nuances could result in a hugely different workflow, although they are using the same Org-mode.
 Let’s take a look at how I use them.

 2.1 TODO Keywords